Severi curves of rational elliptic surfaces: Noether-Lefschetz Theory

 The theory is simpler in the case where $M$ is unimodular, and we will restrict ourselves to this case.
 Specifically, we will assume that we have a map $\mathcal{X}\to T\times\P^1$ with a section $T\times\P^1\to\mathcal{X}$ giving the elliptic fibration structure on $X_t$ for each $b\in T$.
 Thus for any elliptic K3 surface $X_t\to \P^1$ in our family, the fiber and zero section classes span a sublattice of $\NS(X)$ isomorphic to $U$, the rank 2 hyperbolic lattice, with Gram matrix

 Hence $\mathcal X \to T$ may be viewed as a family of $U$-polarized K3 surfaces.

 \begin{remark} We will use $U$ as the polarizing lattice in Section \ref{subsec:families-of-k3s} instead of a potentially larger available Neron-Severi group because $U$ is unimodular.
-This simplifies the possibilities for the Noether-Lefschetz series, at the expense of some excess intersection contributions. \end{remark}
+This simplifies the possibilities for the Noether-Lefschetz series, at the expense of creating some excess intersection contributions.
+Furthermore, there is a unique isometric embedding $U\hookrightarrow \Lambda_{K3}$ up to integral isometries of $\Lambda_{K3}$, by \cite{james-witts-theorem}. \end{remark}

 \begin{defn} Let $\Lambda = U^{\oplus 2}\oplus \E8(-1)^{\oplus 2}$, the orthogonal complement of the polarizing $U$ inside $\Lambda_{\K3}$.
 Let $\D(\Lambda)/\Gamma$ be the period space for $U$-quasi-polarized K3 surfaces as in \S\ref{subsec:lattice-polarized}. \end{defn} \begin{defn} For each positive integer $n$, the Noether-Lefschetz locus $\NL_n$ is given by